 Start here.
 Not with tools, not with vendors— with an honest assessment of where your firm actually stands.

 Audit your data maturity first.
-Fifty-two percent of AEC firms still use paper during the design phase, and only 11% have achieved full digitization.
+Fifty-two percent of AEC firms still use paper during the design phase1, and only 11% have achieved full digitization1.
 If your takeoffs are still on paper, AI-powered estimating isn't your next step— digitization is.

 Set objectives that are specific enough to measure.
 "Use AI" isn't an objective.
 "Reduce RFI processing time by 40% within 90 days" is.